Mixtape Pluto: Commercial performance

 In the United States, Mixtape Pluto debuted at number one on the Billboard 200 with 129,000 album-equivalent units, which included 156.62 million on-demand streams and 10,000 pure album sales.
 It marked Future's eleventh number-one album in the country and his third in the last six months.
 The mixtape is also the second project with no features to debut atop the Billboard 200 in the 2020s decade, following YoungBoy Never Broke Again's Sincerely, Kentrell (2021).
-It also marks Future's third No. 1 entry in 2024, making him the first rap artist to have three projects to debut atop of the Billboard 200 in the same year.
+It also marks Future's third No. 1 entry in 2024, making him the first and only rap artist to have three projects to debut atop of the Billboard 200 in the same year.